 - Of the total 10-year asset replacement requirements, about \$423.1 million (86 per cent) is related to revenue generating vehicles - Approximately 18 per cent of the replacement needs have been identified in the first year of the analysis (2024) as any asset that is "overdue" is identified for replacement in the first year.
-Notably most of these assets in the first year also relate to revenue generating vehicles

-The replacement needs over the 10-year period does not capture any savings for the replacement of assets which would occur outside the 10-year planning horizon.
+Notably most of these assets in the first year also relate to revenue generating vehicles which would occur outside the 10-year planning horizon.
 To supplement the replacement analysis outlined in this plan, an annual provision schedule for replacement is calculated for each asset based on its remaining useful life and the anticipated cost of replacement in constant dollars.
 The aggregate of all individual provisions forms an annual capital contribution requirement for the purpose of asset replacement.
 The annual provision represents the average annual investment required to replace assets when they reach the end of their useful life.
 This average annual expenditure over the same 10-year period is calculated at \$61.6 million.
-Also note, the calculations summarized in Figure 16 and Figure 17 exclude the renewal needs identified in the additional scenarios above as this is intended to illustrate the City's status quo practice to replace buses at the end of their useful life.
+Also note, the calculations summarized in Figure 16 and Figure 17 exclude the renewal needs identified in the additional scenarios above as this is intended to illustrate the City's status guo practice to replace buses at the end of their useful life.